Musculoskeletal Strengthening Helps Employers

 Strives’ full range of classes, therapies, and services will help get your employees pain free, and back to being well and productive.
 Our musculosketal strengthening programming includes:

 Looking for more intensive physical therapy options?
 We provide Certified Strength and Conditioning Specialists, ideal for soldier readiness and rehabilitation.

 Working with Strive, you’ll be assigned a personal program coordinator.
 Your program coordinator will oversee every aspect of your musculoskeletal strengthening program.
 Our network of prescreened certified therapists, instructors, and providers extends nationwide.
 We’ll implement your initiatives in one location, across the city, state, or nationwide.

 We’ll handle the instructor and trainer hiring.
 And we arrange any necessary equipment to support the success of your program.
 Administrative aspects of your musculoskeletal strengthening program are streamlined with Strive.
 Everything you need will come directly from Strive Well-Being, including:

 Marketing – complete with flyers and materials to get participants excited.

 Program tracking, including regular reports to monitor participation and engagement.

 Modifications or adjustments, based on reports or participant feedback.

 Invoicing for all program aspects, including hiring, equipment, and management.

-Our musculoskeletal strengthening programs can be combined with other employee wellness initiatives.
+Our musculoskeletal strengthening programs help employers and can be combined with other wellness initiatives.
 Your Strive program coordinator will manage additional services or programs.
 You’ll have one point of contact – and one source of administration – for your entire wellness package.